MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-recurring-invoicing.md

 However, this is only available in Norway.
 Validity period can be defined on the recurring group level.

-For more information, see [Recurring Orders (Norway)](/localfunctionality/norway/recurring-orders.md).
+For more information, see [Recurring Orders](LocalFunctionality/Norway/recurring-orders.md).

 ### <a name="recurring-revenue-and-subscription-billing-by-other-providers"></a>Recurring revenue and subscription billing by other providers